 I love to recycle and reuse whatever and whenever I can.
 I also love a beautifully wrapped gift, so I've been trying to combine the two.

-You can make these from new envelopes in any size or colour but as I like to recycle I am in the habit of opening nice large coloured envelopes carefully - just slice the top off with the scissors like this:
+You can make these from new envelopes in any size or colour but as I like to recycle I am in the habit of opening nice large coloured envelopes carefully - just slice the top or one short side off with the scissors like this:

 Now measure and mark with a pencil in from the edge on all 3 closed sides.
 It can be any distance but all 3 sides must be the same.
 This envelope was 14cm x 20cm so I marked 2.5cm in from the edge.